Cinsaut

 It has many synonyms, of which perhaps the most confusing is its sale as a table grape called 'Oeillade', although it is different from the "true" Oeillade which is no longer cultivated.
 In South Africa, it was known as "Hermitage", hence the name of its most famous cross Pinotage.

 History

 Cinsaut appears to be an ancient variety that may have originated in the Hérault, but could equally have been brought by traders from the eastern Mediterranean.

 Distribution and wines

 Algeria

 Cinsaut is popular in Algeria for its drought resistance, and is used to make large volumes of wine.

 Australia

 Cinsaut is grown under a variety of names such as Black Prince, Blue Imperial, Oeillade and Ulliade.

+Chile

+Old Cinsault vines in the Itata Valley have recently been rediscovered by quality wine producers in Chile, such as Miguel Torres, Clos de Fous, Ventisquero and Undurraga.
+In one of the southernmost wine-producing areas of the country, the grape yields light-bodied, fruit-driven wines, most often varietal, but sometimes blended with Pais or Carignan.